What Are The Different Types Of Window Blinds?

 Mini blinds

-At less than half the width of standard blinds, mini blind slats stack together more tightly, allowing less light into the room.
+At less than half the width of standard slats, mini blind slats stack together more tightly, allowing less light into the room.
 This makes them ideal for rooms that face other homes or the street, as they provide additional privacy.

 Micro Blinds